 - Industrial facilities

 - Use TRI pollution prevention (P2) data to encourage local facilities to implement new P2 activities or expand existing activities.

 - Check out the "TRI in Action" report for examples of how individuals and groups are using TRI data to make a difference.

 - Report this information to EPA so it can be investigated.
 EPA, states and tribes regularly monitor each facility's compliance with all environmental regulations.

 - Contact your state office of environmental protection for additional information on facility performance, state environmental laws, and environmental conditions.

 - Contact the appropriate TRI regional coordinator.
-EPA's regional offices oversee federal environmental regulations in several states and territories.
+Each of EPA's regional offices oversee federal environmental regulations in several states and territories.

 - Contact the Office of Occupational Safety Health Administration (OSHA) for worker safety concerns.

-- Directly contact company representatives to ask questions about the data they've provided to EPA.
-Public contact information for each TRI facility can be found in Section 4.4 of each reporting Form R submitted to EPA.
-Form Rs can be found by searching for a particular facility in Envirofacts.
+- Directly contact company representatives to ask about the data they've provided to EPA.
+Public contact information for each TRI facility can be found in Section 4.4 of each TRI Reporting Form R. Form Rs can be found by searching for a particular facility in Envirofacts.

 Your Local Emergency Planning Commission (LEPC) has information on facilities and emergency response plans for your area.
 Staff at your local fire department will know whom to contact.
 In the case of an oil spill or other environmental emergency, please contact the National Response Center at 1-800-424-8802.

 TRI is only one piece of the puzzle.
 While TRI provides important information about toxic chemical releases in your community, seeing the whole picture requires additional data.
 Here are some supplemental resources:

 - EPA's "My Environment" Tool: Find information on air, water, energy, land, health, and more for a specific location.

 - "ToxTown" by the National Library of Medicine: Learn about sources of chemical exposure and potential health effects.